North Kilkenny: First Dáil

 The Second Dáil first met on 16 August 1921, thereby dissolving the First Dáil.

 Sinn Féin had decided to use the polls for the Northern Ireland House of Commons and the House of Commons of Southern Ireland as an election for the Irish Republic's Second Dáil.
 No actual voting was necessary in Southern Ireland as all the seats were filled by unopposed returns.
 Except for Dublin University all other constituencies elected Sinn Féin TDs.
 As with the First Dáil, the other Deputies could have joined the Dáil if they chose.

-From the Third Dáil onwards the Dáil represented only the twenty-six counties which formed the Irish Free State.
+From the 3rd Dáil onwards the Dáil represented only the twenty-six counties which formed the Irish Free State.

 In the 2nd and 3rd Dála Kilkenny North formed part of the Carlow–Kilkenny constituency.

 Politics

 The constituency was a safe nationalist/republican seat throughout its existence, from 1885 to 1922.
 Only three of the thirteen elections held in the seat (nine at general elections and four at by-elections) were contested.
+All elections in the constituency after its first decade of existence, starting with the 1895 general election, were uncontested.

 A Conservative in 1885 (who polled only 174 votes) and a Unionist in 1892 (who received a not much larger 314 votes), were the only candidates from other political traditions to contest the seat.

 The most hotly contested election was the 1890 North Kilkenny by-election.
 This was the first parliamentary election to take place in Ireland after the Irish Parliamentary Party split into Parnellite and Anti-Parnellite factions, in early December 1890.
 The two factions each nominated a candidate.
 The Anti-Parnellite won, on a 2,527 to 1,362 vote.

-All elections in the constituency after its first decade of existence, starting with the 1895 United Kingdom general election, were uncontested.
-The Sinn Féin candidate, future President of the Executive Council of the Irish Free State W. T. Cosgrave (6 June 1880 – 16 November 1965), made an unopposed gain from the IPP in 1918.
+The Sinn Féin candidate, future President of the Executive Council of the Irish Free State W. T. Cosgrave, made an unopposed gain from the IPP in 1918.